fleminjohnson/SceneGenerator/README.md

 1. Create a JSON file containing the scene hierarchy structure and component data (See [JSON Format](#json-format) for details on the format).

-2. Create an empty GameObject in your Unity scene.
-This GameObject will be the root object for the converted hierarchy.

-3. Attach a script to the root GameObject that will handle the JSON to scene conversion.
+2. In Unity's top panel, go to "Custom Tools" or a similar menu item.

+3. Select "Object Template Editor."

-4. In the script, use the `JsonConvert.DeserializeObject` method to deserialize the JSON data into your custom model classes.
+4. In the Object Template Editor window, use the "Select JSON File" button to load your JSON data.

-5. Instantiate GameObjects and add components based on the deserialized data.
-You can use a switch statement to handle different component types.

-6. Set the properties of these components based on the JSON data.
+5. Use the "Create GameObject" button to generate the GameObjects based on the JSON input.

-7. Optionally, handle parent-child relationships to build the complete scene hierarchy.

-8. Run your Unity project to see the converted scene hierarchy.

 ## JSON Format